ks-labs/adonis5-audit/README.md

 }

-export default class MyAwesomeModel extends CRUDModel { // now all we need is inherit from CRUDModel in all our classes
+export default class MyAuditedModel extends CRUDModel { // now all we need is inherit from CRUDModel in all our classes
     // ... your custom implementation
 }
 ```